apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

         self.counter += 1
 ```

-When a node receives a message, it is put into a local queue, ordered according to its *(id, timestamp)* tuple.
+When a node receives a message, it is put into a local queue (a priority queue, to be more precise), ordered according to its *(id, timestamp)* tuple.
 The receiver broadcasts an acknowledgment to the other nodes.
 A node can deliver a queued message to the application layer only when that message is at the head of the queue, and
 it has received an acknowledgment from all other nodes.
 The nodes eventually iterate through the same copy of the local queue,